The coronavirus pandemic created a global labor shortage that had farms, factories and businesses of all types struggling to fill open positions.

 Step 1: Sign up for a FREE Venngage account

-Step 2: Pick a flyer from the library or customize one of our hiring flyer templates in this post
+Step 2: Pick a flyer from our flyer templates library to customize

 You can also start from scratch with your own ideas by using a blank canvas: